onadan/8ties-restaurant-app/README.md

 # 8ties-Restuarant-App

 A restaurant Website built with REACTJS.

-It was by a team of interns as their first capstone project of FRONTEND DEVELOPMENT (REACT JS) on SideHustle.
+By team of interns at Sidehustle as their first Capstone Project of FRONTEND DEVELOPMENT (REACT JS).

 You can view the website  [http://localhost:3000](here).